-All VET courses require students to complete a mandatory work-placement component in their course.
+All VET Board Developed courses require students to complete a mandatory work-placement component in their course.
 This requires the completion of 70 hours (over the two years) of structured work-placement in a workplace setting.
-At the conclusion of the course all students will receive a Competency Certificate listing all Units of Competency achieved.
+At the conclusion of the course all students will receive a Competency Certificate, a nationally recognised AQF qualification and transcript listing all Units of Competency achieved.

-VET courses are designed for all students and are taught by teachers at school or at TAFE.
+VET courses are designed for all students and are taught by teachers at school at TAFE or a Private Registered Training Organisation.
 They allow students to gain work-related skills in a variety of industry areas.
 Courses on offer at St Paul's Catholic College are Construction, Entertainment, Hospitality and Skills for Work.

 VET courses are accessible to all students and have a good mix of practical and theory content.

 VET courses within Industry Curriculum Frameworks count as Board Developed unit credit for the HSC.
-This means students can sit for an optional HSC Exam but is mandatory for student wishing to seek an ATAR.
+This means students can sit for an optional HSC Exam but is mandatory for students wishing to seek an ATAR.
 Students also receive a nationally recognised AQF qualification.